treeverse/lakeFS/docs/understand/data-structure.md

 This can be done using any lakeFS reference type.

-Read more about how lakeFS stores your in this [great blog post](https://lakefs.io/blog/where-is-my-data/)
+To learn more about the internals of lakeFS and how it stores your data, follow [this blog post](https://lakefs.io/blog/where-is-my-data/)